triplus/ShortCuts/README.md

 # ShortCuts
-Shortcuts overlay for FreeCAD
+Shortcuts manager and overlay for FreeCAD

 ### Installation:

-ShortCuts can be installed as FreeCAD module or it can be used as FreeCAD macro.
-If ShortCuts is installed as FreeCAD module it will be available after FreeCAD is started.
 Install path for FreeCAD modules depends on the operating system used.

 ##### Examples: